 Backflow Prevention Device Testing

-In accordance with the City's Code of Ordinances, Chapter 44 - Utilities, Article VII and the Texas Commission on Environmental Quality (TCEQ), Chapter 290 - Public Drinking Water Regulations, backflow prevention devices are required to be tested as outline below.
+In accordance with the City's Code of Ordinances, Chapter 44 - Utilities, Article VII and the Texas Commission on Environmental Quality (TCEQ), Chapter 290 - Public Drinking Water Regulations, backflow prevention devices are required to be tested as outlined below.

-- Low Hazard Backflow Prevention Devices are typically devices used for residential purposes, such as irrigation systems.
+- 10 Year Testing of Backflow Prevention Devices is required for Low Hazard backflow prevention.
+These are typically devices used for residential purposes, such as irrigation systems.
 The risk for contamination is much lower than those considered High Hazard and therefore are required to be tested once every 10 years.

 To retrieve the ordinance information on backflow prevention, go to Round Rock Code of Ordinances and enter "Section 44.178" in the Search box.

-Tel: (512) 218-5555
+Tel: (512) 218-5575

-Fax: (512) 218-7088
+Fax: (512) 218-6649

 Round Rock, Texas 78664

-Send your questions or comments to: Sharon
+Send your backflow reports, questions or comments to: Eric Warnke